MarcBoule/OnelabModels/ShellAndKelvin/README.md

 | Second	| Kelvin		| 0.000619%		| 0.000545%	| 2971	|
 | Second	| Shell			| 0.000630%		| 0.000565%	| 3647	|

-Comments: the first order Kelvin simulation is actually more accurate than the second order simulation, which is unexpected and perhaps just circumstantial.
+Comments: the first order Kelvin simulation is actually more accurate than the second order simulation, which is unexpected and perhaps only circumstantial.